 Final Verdict: Is Norwegian Cruise Line Good for Families?

 The best fit is usually a family that wants options without a strict schedule.
 If your kids need nonstop mega-ship thrills, Royal Caribbean may be better.
-If your family wants characters and premium service, Disney Cruise Line is stronger.
-If value pricing is the top priority, MSC or Carnival may be worth comparing.
+If your family wants characters and premium family service, Disney Cruise Line is stronger.
+If value pricing is the top priority, MSC Cruises or Carnival may be worth comparing.

 For families who want a flexible, casual, entertainment-friendly cruise with plenty of ways to customize the trip, Norwegian Cruise Line can be a very solid choice.
+The key is choosing the right ship, cabin, itinerary, and package so the final trip matches the way your family actually travels.

-Helpful Sehlmeyer Travel Resources
+Helpful Cruise Planning Resources

 - Plan Your Trip with Sehlmeyer Travel